Tuesday, 28 December 2021

 Some Things That Might Not Be Obvious About the Making of Finnemore's Ninth

-I'd forgotten I'd already written about the production of JFSP Series Nine back when we first started recording in March, here.
-The home recording set-up in that first session turned out to be insufficiently broad-bandy, however, and so most of my remaining lines were recorded half an hour's stroll away, in the Nathan-Barley-themed escape room of Bloomsbury's Syncbox studios...
+I'd forgotten I'd already written about the production of JFSP Series Nine, back when we first started recording in March, here.
+The home recording set-up in that first session, however, turned out to be insufficiently broad-bandy, so most of my remaining lines were recorded half an hour's stroll away, in the Nathan-Barley-themed escape room of Bloomsbury's Syncbox studios...

-In fairness to my lack of understanding, quite a lot of Jerry's episode was recorded first – only tyrants have favourites, but Jerry might have been the character John found least inherently difficult to create – and there wasn't that much to piece together back then.
-Even the author didn't have a clearer idea than was needed of the big picture two sessions in.
+In fairness to my lack of understanding, quite a lot of Jerry's episode was recorded first, and there wasn't that much to piece together back then.
+(Only tyrants have favourites, but Jerry might have been the character John found least inherently difficult to create.)
+But even the author didn't have a clearer idea than was needed of the big picture two sessions in.
 Take the first recording of the scene where Alex asks Russ about his tattoo...

 John on Zoom: "Okay.
 Simon.
 Could you read Alex in this?"